forrestjgq/lsp/thread/pwpt/pthread4.md

 ## 4.2 Work crew

 Lewis Carroll, Alice's Adventures in Wonderland:
 > The twelve jurors were all writing very busily on slates.
 > "What are they doing?"
 Alice whispered to the Gryphon.
 > "They ca'n't have anything to put down yet, before the trial's begun."
 > "They're putting down their names," the Gryphon whispered in reply,
 > "for fear they should forget them before the end of the trial."

-In a work crew, data is processed independently by a set of threads {Figure 4.2).
+In a work crew, data is processed independently by a set of threads (Figure 4.2).
 A "parallel decomposition" of a loop generally falls into this category.
 A set of threads may be created, for example, each directed to process some set of rows or columns of an array.
 A single set of data is split between the threads, and the result is a single (filtered) set of data.
 Because all the threads in the work crew, in this model, are performing the same operation on different data, it is often known as SIMD parallel processing, for "single instruction, multiple data."
 The original use of SIMD was in an entirely different form of parallelism, and doesn't literally apply to threads-but the concept is similar.

 ```mermaid